 Do You Need an Oral Cancer Screening?

-Residents of the West Allis area trust Dr. Michael Flynn for their oral health needs.
-For over 25 years, Dr. Flynn has been keeping patients safe and healthy with diligent examinations.
+Residents of the West Allis area trust Dr. Stubbs for their oral health needs.
+For over 25 years, Dr. Stubbs has been keeping patients safe and healthy with diligent examinations.
 If you need a checkup, cleaning, or exam, contact Stubbs Family Dentistry in West, Allis, WI at 414-541-8250.